-Age & Ability Research Lab
+Age & Ability Research Space

 How can designers shape a future that includes people of all ages and abilities?

-The Age & Ability Research Lab creates practical design ideas to improve the lives of people of all ages and abilities.
+The Age & Ability Research Space creates practical design ideas to improve the lives of people of all ages and abilities.
 We address the major challenges of daily living, using techniques drawn from design ethnography and inclusive design, to better understand needs and aspirations.
 We consider people as equals in the process, working closely with diverse groups of older, younger and differently-abled people throughout our research.

 Themes and Projects

-The projects in the Age & Ability Research Lab are organised into four research themes.
+The projects in the Age & Ability Research Space are organised into four research themes.
 The first three focus on projects with industry and research council projects.
 The fourth, the Business of Inclusive Design, looks at engaging with practising designers and business through knowledge transfer mechanisms such as workshops, events and the creation of tools and resources.